 There are also a few site-specific or category-specific RMPs that deal with specific issues in more detail.
+For example, Te Aroha Domain and Firth Tower Reserve both contain a number of listed heritage buildings that are discussed in the RMPs for those sites.

-The RMP for Waharoa (Matamata) Aerodrome is currently being reviewed.
-We intended reviewing the remaining RMPs over the next few years.
+We intend reviewing the remaining RMPs over the next few years".